Florida–Georgia football rivalry: 1985

-1993: Timeout
+1993

 In constant rain, the usually prolific passing game of coach Steve Spurrier's 1993 Florida Gators was stymied.
 Instead, the Gators relied on tailback Errict Rhett to amass 183 yards and two touchdowns to build a 33–26 fourth-quarter lead.
 Led by quarterback Eric Zeier, the Georgia Bulldogs mounted a drive into Florida territory in the final minute and a half.
 Zeier completed what appeared to be the game-tying touchdown to Jerry Jerman with five seconds remaining in the game.
 However, Gators cornerback Anthone Lott had called a timeout just before the ball was snapped, forcing the Bulldogs to play the down again.
 Lott was called for pass interference on the ensuing play, giving Georgia one last untimed chance to score.
 Zeier's final pass fell incomplete, and the Gators won a hard-fought, but controversial 33–26 victory.

-1995: "Half a hundred between the Hedges" in Athens
+1995

 In the mid-1990s, the old Gator Bowl Stadium was rebuilt as Jacksonville Municipal Stadium for the expansion Jacksonville Jaguars of the NFL, temporarily moving the Florida-Georgia game to on-campus sites for the first time in over six decades Florida had soundly defeated Georgia at "The Swamp" in 1994, and an undefeated 1995 Florida Gators hoped to repeat the feat at Sanford Stadium against a struggling Georgia Bulldogs team led by soon-to-be-fired coach Ray Goff.

-Gators starting quarterback Danny Wuerffel threw for 242 yards and five touchdowns before leaving the game in the third quarter.
-With the Gators leading 38–17 in the fourth quarter, Gators backup quarterback Eric Kresser threw for two more touchdowns, one with 1:21 remaining, to make the final score 52–17.
-After the game, Gators coach Steve Spurrier stated that he had wanted to be the first opponent to hang "half a hundred" on the Bulldogs in their own stadium because "we heard no one had ever done that before."
-The Gators' fifty-two points remains the record for most scored against Georgia "between the hedges" that surround the Bulldog's home field.
+Gators starting quarterback Danny Wuerffel threw for 242 yards and five touchdowns before leaving the game in the third quarter with Florida leading 38-17.
+Backup quarterback Eric Kresser threw for two more touchdowns in the fourth quarter, including one with 1:21 remaining, to make the final score 52–17.
+After the game, Gators coach Steve Spurrier stated that he kept running his usual offense in the second half because he'd wanted to score "half a hundred" against the Bulldogs in their own stadium, stating that "we heard no one had ever done that before."
+Spurrier continued to defend his playcalling in later years; in a 2023 interview, he said, "We threw a touchdown with one or two minutes left in the game with all the backups in there.
+So if they wanted to get mad about that, that’s OK."
+The Gators' 52 points remains the record for most scored against the Bulldogs on their home field.